redislabsdev/langcache-customer-data-eval/README.md

 - **Default (CHR-only)**: Fast cache hit ratio analysis without LLM → threshold sweep and CHR plots
 - **Full mode (`--full`)**: Complete pipeline with LLM-as-a-Judge → precision, recall, F1, and cache hit ratio metrics

+The pipeline finds nearest matches for each user query using neural embeddings, optionally asks an LLM to judge similarity, computes metrics across score thresholds, and generates plots — with support for **local or S3** inputs/outputs and optional **GPU acceleration**.

-Why an LLM?
+Why does the full analysis mode require an LLM?
 We use an **LLM-as-a-Judge** to produce proxy ground‑truth labels for each `(query, match)` pair, so you can calculate precision without manual annotation.

-The pipeline finds nearest matches for each user query using neural embeddings, optionally asks an LLM to judge similarity, computes metrics across score thresholds, and generates plots — with support for **local or S3** inputs/outputs and optional **GPU acceleration**.

 ## ✨ Features